 - Microsoft Teams to bring conversations, content, and apps together in one place and create collaborate classrooms, connect in professional learning communities, and communicate with school staff

-- Learning Tools are moving beyond the OneNote desktop app and is now available in Office Lens, OneNote Online, Word Online, and Word desktop
+- Learning Tools are moving beyond the OneNote desktop app and is now available in Office Lens, OneNote, and Word

 - Whiteboard to create interactive lessons on the big screen, share and collaborate real-time by connecting to Class Notebook and Classroom

 - Windows 10, version 1703 or later which brings 3D for everyone and other new and updated Windows features

 - Minecraft: Education Edition which provides an open and immersive environment to promote creativity, collaboration, and problem-solving

 - Use affordable devices and simple setup - Boost creativity and get started instantly with Windows 10 devices that support Windows Ink.
 Set up devices in minutes and stay in control with the new Intune for Education.

 - Collaborate in a modern classroom - Help students become career-ready with Office apps like Word, Excel, PowerPoint, and OneNote.
 Increase comprehension and outcomes with the most advanced teaching apps like integrated Learning Tools.